TsiamDev/EightQueens/README.md

 # EightQueens

-This project solves the 8-queens puzzle with a brute force approach and visualizes the data
+This project solves the 8-queens puzzle with 3 different approaches and visualizes the data

 There exist the following modes:
   * Brute Force: blind - Search Space: 64!/56!